 Gandhi was another man who wielded a lot of power and defeated the largest empire in the history of world.
 The grip that Britain had on India was unyielding, taking vast amounts of resources from one of the most abundant regions in the world in terms of natural resources and human labor (I hesitate to use this dehumanized word).

 Gandhi was vegan, before the word existed.
-He ate no animal derived foods with the exception of droning goat’s milk when he became ill.
+He ate no animal derived foods with the exception of drinking goat’s milk when he became ill.
 He loathed that he had to eat it to get better.
 I bet he was not getting enough B12, an essential nutrient, from his vegan diet.
 If he were alive now, he could just take a B12 supplement instead of resorting to drinking goat’s milk.
 Gandhi remained vegan for moral reasons.
 He did not want to cause suffering to animals, especially when he could eat readily from a wide variety of plants.
 He reasoned that if he ate cleanly and kept his heart clean through his thoughts and deeds that he could be the change he wished to see in the world.

 Martin Luther King adopted Gandhi’s philosophy of ahimsa, nonviolence, for the civil rights movement in the United States.
 He traveled to India to see Gandhi’s home and make international allies in the struggle for social justice.
 Surely, through all of his research he must have come across Gandhi’s views on the importance of a nonviolent diet to create a nonviolent society.
 King would have only needed a catalyst to get him started on a diet fueled by the power of plants.